Software - Infrastructure

 01Is SAIL or CYBR a better buy right now?

-Analysts rate SailPoint, Inc. (SAIL) a "Buy" — based on 30 analyst ratings — the highest consensus in this comparison.
+(CYBR) is the stronger pick with 36.
+0% revenue growth year-over-year, versus 23.
+2% for SailPoint, Inc. (SAIL).
+Analysts rate SailPoint, Inc. (SAIL) a "Buy" — based on 32 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02Which is the better long-term investment — SAIL or CYBR?